Dead Birds

 Salmonellosis and pine siskins

 Pine siskins, small finch species commonly seen at bird feeders, are more likely than other birds to get sick with Salmonellosis, and may die from this infection in large numbers.
-You can learn more about previous outbreaks of Salmonellosis in pine siskins from California Department of Fish and Wildlife's posts about the 2016 outbreak and 2020-2021 outbreak.
+You can learn more about previous outbreaks of Salmonellosis in pine siskins, specifically the 2016 outbreak and 2020-2021 outbreak.
 It’s also important to remember that Salmonellosis in birds is caused by the same bacteria that can cause ‘food poisoning’ in humans, so remember to pick up dead birds with gloves or an inverted plastic bag, and always wash your hands after.

 Avian influenza, wild birds, and backyard flocks